jmtemple/python-intro/README.md

 Q1: What do you expect to see when you run the program?
 How does that compare to what happened when you ran the program?

 Q2: Describe your experience and process building your own ASCII art.
 How did you approach the design process?
 What challenges did you encounter?
+Why/how does this ASCII art represent you?
 Include your code as part of this answer.

 Q3: Describe a scenario or situation in which being able to use Boolean operators when programming in Python would be valuable.
 What kinds of tasks or programs would require Boolean operators?
 What would Boolean operators enable you to do?